Buddy: [to Jovi] I think you're really beautiful and I feel really warm when I'm around you and my tongue swells up.

 Santa: Well, there are some things you should know.
 First off, you see gum on the street, leave it there.
 It isn't free candy.

 Santa: Second, there are, like, thirty Ray's Pizzas.
 They all claim to be the original.
 But the real one's on 11th.
-And if you see a sign that says "Peep Show", that doesn't mean that they're letting you look at the new toys before Christmas.
+And if you see a sign that says "Peep Show", that doesn't mean that they're letting you look at presents before Christmas.

 Buddy: I thought maybe we could make ginger bread houses, and eat cookie dough, and go ice skating, and maybe even hold hands.